-Residente, Bad Bunny Sound Off On Puerto Rico Protests With 'Afilando Los Cuchillos'
+Residente, Bad Bunny And iLe Share Puerto Rico Protest Song 'Afilando Los Cuchillos'

 The demonstrations have disrupted life on the island and even caused Bad Bunny to put his European tour on hold in order to fly back to Puerto Rico to join the protests.

 According to Ileana Cabra Joglar, or iLe, Bad Bunny recorded his part of the track upon is return yesterday while Residente recorded his in New York before he arranged for a flight back to Puerto Rico this morning.
 She recorded her chorus yesterday as well after discussing the themes and some of the lyrics with her brother.
+She says they all had to push themselves to get the track done.

-"What we are saying is what we are seeing in the streets.
-We are telling a story of the moment we are in right now," iLe says.
+"it's been crazy but there is very much adrenaline at the same time.
+Sometimes when you're angry you get out your best work!"